sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 To build as you go, use sensuctl commands to retrieve your Sensu resource definitions as you create them and copy the definitions into your configuration files.

-For example, if you followed [Monitor server resources][8] and created a check named `check-cpu`, you can retrieve that check definition in YAML or JSON format:
+For example, if you follow [Monitor server resources][8] and create a check named `check-cpu`, you can retrieve that check definition in YAML or JSON format:

 {{< language-toggle >}}